Azure-Samples/communication-services-virtual-visits-js/docs/microsoft-bookings.md

 # How to Configure Microsoft Bookings

-This sample uses takes advantage of the Microsoft 365 Bookings app to power the consumer scheduling experience and create meetings for providers.
+This sample takes advantage of the Microsoft 365 Bookings app to power the consumer scheduling experience and create meetings for providers.
 Follow the steps below to create a Microsoft Bookings calendar and use it in the sample.

 ### Steps